paul-norman/go-template-manager/BASICS.md

 </dl>
 ```

 It's possible to break a range loop early by calling `{{ break }}` within the loop.
 If there are nested ranges, this only stops the first loop that directly contains it.
+It is also possible to skip a single loop by calling `{{ continue }}` within the loop.
+If there are nested ranges, this only skips the first loop that directly contains it.

 ### `template`